While Oahu is home to Hawaii’s biggest city, Honolulu, it’s also full of incredible things to do both in and out of the hustle and bustle.

 21. Try paddleboard yoga

 You might think you’re a yogi… right up until you try your most perfected poses on a paddleboard and completely wipe out.
 All jokes aside, doing yoga on a paddleboard is an awesome way to test your balance no matter how much yoga experience you have.
-You can even do a paddleboard yoga class on the water at night!
-Check out this company that has a few different options.
+Check out this fun paddleboard yoga class in Honolulu.

 20. Snorkel with sea turtles

 Oahu’s Turtle Canyon is one of the top spots to snorkel because of how many green sea turtles there are.
 You can catch a catamaran from Waikiki out into the sea where you can swim alongside these amazing animals while also enjoying the other marine life around.
-This 2-3 hour tour comes highly recommended and even has a guarantee that if you don’t see turtles the first time, your second time out is free.
+This 2 hour tour comes highly recommended.

 Turtle Canyon is a great place to start if you’ve never snorkeled before, especially if you’re preparing for longer snorkelling adventures around the islands.